-Preliminary Research Findings from the ACTIVE Study
+Research Findings from the ACTIVE Study

-Brain Electrophysiology Subtypes of ADHD: Children with ADHD show one of three patterns of brain activity during tasks that require attention.
+Brain Electrophysiology Subtypes of ADHD: Presented at the 2020 American Professional Association for ADHD and Related Disorders (APSARD) conference in Washington, DC.
+Children with ADHD show one of three patterns of brain activity during tasks that require attention.
 Some children’s brains seem to have difficulty processing surprising stimuli; others seem to have difficulty holding onto information while they are doing a task; still others seem to have reduced levels of neural excitation that makes it hard to increase attention resources when faced with a more difficult task.

-Brain Signature for Anxiety Symptoms Differs in ADHD: Based on a measure of neural excitation (EEG) that occurs after a child makes an error during a task, anxiety symptoms do not increase a child with ADHD’s subconscious awareness of their own mistakes.
+Brain Signature for Anxiety Symptoms Differs in ADHD: Presented at the 2020 American Professional Association for ADHD and Related Disorders (APSARD) conference in Washington, DC.
+Based on a measure of neural excitation (EEG) that occurs after a child makes an error during a task, anxiety symptoms do not increase a child with ADHD’s subconscious awareness of their own mistakes.
 This is in contrast to kids without ADHD, who tend to show more subconscious attention to their own mistakes if they are anxious.